reemagit/joint_subtyping_vae/README.md

 ### Toy data example

 For illustrative purposes, we consider a scenario in which a person may exhibit one of two distinct gene expression signatures (A or B) and one of two unique clinical presentations (1 or 2).
-These varying states are each characterized by their own specific distributions.
+These states are each characterized by their own specific distributions.

 We consider 4 subtypes: